A slamming door, back talk, or blatant disobedience may seem common in teens. But this behavior could be signs of a bigger problem.

 - Counseling for teens with ODD is developed in order to help your teen cope with and control anger.
 Cognitive behavioral therapy (CBT) helps to improve your teen’s behavior by helping them to think differently.

-- Family therapy may help your teen by improving all around interaction and communication within the family unit.
+- Family sessions for the adolescent may help your teen by improving all around interaction and communication within the family unit.